ESDLMapEditorESSIM/docker-toolsuite/README.md

 This project contains all information necesarry to run the open source ESDL MapEditor and ESSIM toolsuite on your local machine or cloud infrastructure.

+> We did a major new release in March 2026, aiming to simplify the deployment.
+We now have a single docker-compose.yml,
+> and various manual steps are now automated.
+Look at UPGRADE.md for upgrade steps.

 ## Open source components (with Github links)

 This software stack consists of the following open source components with the link to their github repositories: